-Since SPAN 362 itself is not new to Gomez-Bravo, the content of the course is well refined.
-But when it comes to the practical components that make the course possible online — scripting recordings, filming lecture videos, establishing the course format and structure, and more — Gomez-Bravo notes she relies on the experts at Continuum College.
+Since SPAN 362 itself is not new, the content of the course is well-refined.
+But when it came to creating the practical components that make the online course possible — scripting recordings, filming lecture videos, establishing the course format and structure, and more — Ana relied on the experts at Continuum College.

 “Continuum College has been an excellent partner.
 We work very well together as a team to brainstorm ideas, from envisioning the course for distance learning to planning specifics such as meeting logistics,” she says.
 “The Learning Experience team within Continuum College is a professional, highly organized group and I’m impressed by the volume of work the recording team powers through.”